scipy-conference/scipy_proceedings/papers/jyotika_singh/jyotika_singh.rst

 and 2020.
 The trend slopes downwards, picks up a little July onwards, which correlates with the time Europe lifted a lot of the travel restrictions.
 It can be seen however, people were still creating travel vlogs and commenting on such videos.
-Amidst a much-reduced travel, what were these videos, what content was getting created and what the commenters were talking about?
+Between June and September 2020, amidst a much-reduced travel, what were these videos, what content was getting created, who was creating it and what were the commenters talking about?

 .. figure:: videos.png